-Neither spouse is answerable for the acts of the other.
-The earnings and accumulations of either spouse and the children in his or her custody while they live separate and apart from the other spouse are the separate property of that spouse unless otherwise provided by agreement between the spouses.
-The separate property of either spouse is not liable for the debts of the other contracted before marriage.
-The separate property of each is liable for his, her, or their own debts contracted before or after marriage necessaries by either spouse for their family while they are living together as a married couple.
-Amended-Resolution No. 1144-08-20
+Neither husband nor wife is answerable for the acts of the other.
+The earnings and accumulations of either spouse and the children in his or her custody while they live separate and apart from the other spouse are the separate property of that spouse unless otherwise provided by agreement between the husband and wife.

-Both spouses shall be jointly and severally liable for the purchase price, if agreed upon at the time of purchase, or for the reasonable value of all the
+The separate property of the husband or wife is not liable for the debts of the other contracted before marriage.
+The separate property of each is liable for his or her own debts contracted before or after marriage Every husband and wife shall be jointly and severally liable for the purchase price, if agreed upon at the time of purchase, or for the reasonable value of all the necessaries by either husband or wife for their family while they are living together as husband and wife.

-9.0106 Rights of married individuals; Same as single.
+9.0106 Rights of married women; Same as single.